netdna/media/README.md

 * Create a modified version of ANY of the logos ([Exceptions](https://github.com/netdna/media/tree/master/Examples/Exceptions) can be made with with written permission <support@netdna.com>)

-* Integrate ANY the logos into your logo
+* Integrate ANY of the logos into your logo

 * Use ANY artwork without permission